Want More Phonics and the Science of Reading?

 Lastly, keep up to date on phonics research and instructional methods through professional development opportunities.
 Digital resources, like videos or online courses, can be an accessible way to learn about best practices for teaching reading.

 If you would prefer a less time-bound and more in-depth option, Waterford recommends the following books for learning more about the neuroscience behind how children learn to read, as well as instruction that aligns with the research:

 - Speech to Print (Third Edition) by Louisa Moats

 - Essentials of Assessing, Preventing, and Overcoming Reading Difficulties by David Kilpatrick

 - Reading in the Brain by Stanislas Dehaene

 5 Classroom Resources to Support Phonics Instruction

-Use these free resources to support your reading instruction:
+Use these free resources to support your phonics and decoding instruction:

 1. Download this phonics fact sheet as a handy reference.